minetest-mods-camp/arena_lib/DOCS.md

 If you're a bit confused, have a look at [this mod](https://gitlab.com/marco_a/arena_lib-entrance-test) for a practical implementation.

-If the registration was successful, it'll appear in the list of entrances type displayed with `/arenas <minigame> entrances`.
+If the registration was successful, it'll appear in the list of entrances type displayed with `/arenas entrances <minigame>`.

 ### 1.10 Extendable editor
 Since 4.0, every minigame can extend the editor with an additional custom section on the 6th slot.
 To do that, the function is